RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 You need to pick and place a object of choice.

 # Requirments :
-You Pick an object form a preprogrammed position and place it at a diffrent preprogrammed position.
+You Pick an object from a preprogrammed position and place it at a diffrent preprogrammed position.
 For this assignment we recommend using Moveit!
 It is a path planner/ kinemetics solver for robotic arms that has a really easy interface for Python and C++

 To install Moveit! simply run: